|

 happening in the background and then taking a strategic approach to the

+situation rather than slamming into it mindlessly.
 We will use the 3-Filters discipline from the book,

 Colorful Leadership, to see through our blind spots.
 We will